rosieevans/blog-post/index.md

 ## Is the Unbreakable soon to be Broken?

 The current women's 800m Olympic champion — Great Britain's golden girl Keely Hodgkinson —— looks to be a serious contender.
-She is the fastest European this century, and recently ran a personal best over 800m of 1:54.61 in July, 2024.
+She is the fastest European this century, and recently ran a personal best over 800m, clocking a time of 1:54.61 in July, 2024.
 After losing out to USA's Athing Mu to secure silver at the Tokyo Olympics, Keely won gold at Paris 2024, although without Athing at her side as a result of a fall at her Olympic trial.
 The pair have a great rivalry, pushing each other to give their best performances and making the sport an absolute thrill for spectators.
 With Keely and Athing placed at 6th and 9th, respectively, in the all-time list aged just 22 and 21 at the times of racing, prospects are looking promising for these young talents and their seemingly impossible task of breaking THAT record.

 The following plot — which takes into account all of Keely's Domestic and Major Championship performances, colour coded by championship — does indeed show a gradual progression in her 800m times since May 2021.
 If this steady progress continued, we could expect her to break the world record at some time in 2031, one year before the 2032 Brisbane Olympic Games.
 However, this is not an accurate representation of her best efforts: Keely can win a UK Athletics Championship more comfortably than an Olympic Gold, for example, and so maybe focus needs to pinpoint on where the stakes are highest, or where she runs her fastest, with the pressure of Athing Mu at her side.